jessegoodier/NGINX-101-Workshop-UDF/Workshop_Config_Guide.md

 }
 ```

-4. These responses are not required and are can be things like a basic footprint for future development.
+4. This detail is added to the developer portal which is accessed at the end of this workshop.
+These responses are not required, but will be beneficial to the developers looking for how to access these published APIs in the future.
 5. Add an additional URI **/drivers** and add the response:

 ```